boisgera/MEDIANE/README.md

 ### Use Jupyter Notebooks (Like a Pro)

+**Try Jupyter!** is nice to get started but has many limitations (to begin with, when too many people are using it, you won't be able to start it!).
+If you get serious about the notebook things, consider the following options:

   - [Install the Jupyter Notebook] on your computer.

   - [Install JupyterHub] on a server to support multiple users